acid-unit/module-google-tag-manager/README.md

 ### Include / Exclude Pages

-Using Magento layout handles you can exclude specific pages from trigger GTM events on load.
+You can exclude specific pages from triggering GTM events using Magento layout handles.
 Add one of the page handles to the `Page Layout Handles List` textarea, and make sure `List Behavior` is set to `Exclude`: